Types of Questions

 Monitoring Questions: These are questions designed to provide instructors with information about how their students are approaching the learning process in their courses.
 For instance, one week before a paper assignment is due, instructors might ask students whether or not they have completed rough drafts as a way to gauge their progress.
 Asking students how long they took to complete an assignment they have just turned in can provide instructors with useful information about the difficulty of the assignment.
 Clicker questions can also be used to see if students remember good advice or course policies shared on a first-day-of-class course syllabus.
 The questions that appear on end-of-semester course evaluations also make useful monitoring questions at the midpoint of the semester.

 Classroom Experiments: Classroom response systems can also be used to collect data from students for classroom experiments often used in the social sciences.
-Often data generated by students during class can be used to make points about social behavior.
+Often data generated by students during class can be used to make points about social behaviour.
 By allowing these data to be collected and analyzed during class, clickers can bring a sense of immediacy and relevance to these kinds of experiments.